 Elements of Executive Compensation.
-NEO compensation may consist of base salary, an annual cash incentive or bonus (applicable to our NEOs other than our Chairman & CEO), and restricted share awards, the composition of which is determined annually.
+NEO compensation may consist of base salary, an annual cash incentive or bonus (applicable to our NEOs other than our Chairman & CEO), stock option awards, and restricted share awards, the composition of which is determined annually.
 As described above, our philosophy focuses on long-term performance which typically results in base salaries that may be considered by some to be below market, and long-term restricted stock-based incentives that may be considered by some to be above market.
-We believe such comparisons are not consequential as: (1) our long-term incentive awards are highly-aligned with long-term shareholder returns, while many other companies' are more short-term focused, (2) the "face-value" of long-term incentives are required to be reported in the Summary Compensation Table at "market" on the date of grant, not on their cliff-vesting dates, and (3) resulting operational outcomes such as the long-term tenure of our executive team and the correlation of our long-term shareholder returns are not factored into comparisons of compensation to the market.
+Different from most companies our long-term incentive awards are highly dependent on current and long-term shareholder returns.
+As required, restricted stock grants in 2022 are reported at their respective fair values in the Summary Compensation Table in accordance with applicable accounting principles, not at their market value on their vesting date.

-During the vesting period for restricted stock awards, recipients are entitled to receive all cash dividends paid on such restricted share awards, and recipients are entitled to vote the restricted shares on all matters on which our shareholders are entitled to vote.
+During the vesting period for restricted stock awards, recipients are entitled to receive cash dividends and recipients are entitled to vote their restricted shares on all matters on which our shareholders are entitled to vote.

 Base Salary.
 Base salary is designed to adequately compensate and reward the NEOs for their day-to-day performance.
 The Compensation Committee determines base salary for our Chairman & CEO and for our President.
 Our Chairman & CEO determines base salaries for our other NEOs after review and consultation with the Compensation Committee.
 When setting and adjusting each NEO's salary level, the executive's roles and responsibilities, experience, potential, and performance are considered.
 Other factors are considered such as the annual merit increase, if any, paid to all other Company employees, general business conditions, and succession planning.
 These factors are not weighted.
 Adjustments to base salary are discretionary and based on an overall collective assessment of all these factors.
-Salaries paid to the NEOs in 2021 are shown in the Summary Compensation Table.
+Salaries paid to the NEOs in 2022 are shown in the Summary Compensation Table.

 Peer Comparisons.
-Given our unique compensation structure that focuses primarily on equity awards with long-term vesting periods under our restricted stock program, the Compensation Committee has determined that neither base salary nor any other element of executive compensation is directly comparable to peer group or compensation survey data.
-Instead, reasonable judgment is used to set a base salary that, when combined with all other compensation elements, results in a competitive pay package intended to align with the executive compensation philosophy of the Company, while retaining high-performing executives.
+Given our unique compensation structure that focuses primarily on equity awards with longterm vesting periods under our restricted stock program, the Compensation Committee has determined that neither base salary nor any other element of executive compensation is directly comparable to peer group or compensation survey data.
+Instead, reasonable judgment is used to set a base salary that, when combined with all other compensation elements, results in a competitive pay package intended to align with the executive compensation philosophy of the Company of long-term TSR, while retaining high-performing executives.
 This unique philosophy is regularly discussed and evaluated through extensive institutional shareholder engagement.
-The Compensation Committee believes the program's philosophy and effectiveness have been accepted and validated over the years.
+The Compensation Committee believes the program's philosophy and effectiveness have been validated over the years.